im-arbazalam/VaccineManagementSystem/README.md

 making it versatile and adaptable to various use cases.

 # Models
+- User
+- Dose
+- Doctor
+- Appointment
-- User, Dose, Doctor, Appointment, VaccinationCentre
+- VaccinationCentre

 # Technology and Tools used
 + **Java**